 In a 2017 study, Women’s Orgasm Obstacles: A Qualitative Study, researchers say, “…inability to talk about sexual activities with a spouse can be observed in women with orgasm problems.”
 The researchers further say that psychological factors such as introversion, emotional instability, not being adventurous, and sexual myths can be veritable hindrances too.

-Before I go on and tell you what you have to do to help your partner experience more pleasure during intercourse, I have to tell you about this new program, the Butterfly Warm Up, by my friend Susan Bratton, a huge advocate for passionate relationships.
-It contains 5 different techniques to spice up your love life and help you partner open up more and enjoy herself like never before.
+Before I go on and tell you what you have to do to help your partner experience more pleasure during intercourse, I have to tell you about this new program, Her Secret Hot Spots.
 It will help make sure your lady never loses her O again.
 NOTE: This program was NOT created by me.

 Now onto what’s stopping your girl from climaxing and what you can do about it.